charliemblack/node-gemfire-starter/readme.md

 This starter app shows what one would have todo to get a Sample NodeJS application to use GemFire.
-I used a cloud vm to try this out, so your scripts may or may not line up 100%.
+I used a cloud vm to try this out, your scripts may or may not line up 100% if you are using a different cloud vm/provider.
 Specifically I used ubuntu-trusty-14.04-amd64-server on AWS.

 # Installing the prerequisites

-To make this as simple as possible I have created a script that will install all of the dependancies for Node, Java and GemFire.
+ I have created a script that will install all of the dependancies for Node, Java and GemFire.
 This script was tested to run on a AWS ubuntu-trusty-14.04-amd64-server image.

 * [installDependencies](scripts/installDependencies)